baseboxorg/jeffskinnerbox.github.io/content/ideas/my-exploration-of-hard-apple-cider-brewing.md

 and poorly distilled spirits can blow up your house.
 They all take so much equipment, so much research, and give all the beer, wine, and spirits on the market, why bother.
-On the other hand, hard cider is a relative cakewalk and worth while doing.
+On the other hand, hard cider is a relative cakewalk and might be worth while doing.

+For me, its is a worth while endeavor to pick up the [art of fermenting cider][04].
-I have purchased some very good hard apple cider, only to find that where I purchase it no longer carries it.
+I have purchased a few good hard apple cider where I live, only to find that where I purchase it no longer carries it.
-Also, I have developed a taste for a specific style of hard cider.
+Also, I have developed a longing for a specific style of hard cider.
-I crave a hard cider that isn't clear (I think the yeast can add something to the taste), high alcohol level (ABV of 8% or more), slightly sweet, and a crisp apple taste.
+I crave a hard cider that isn't clear
+(I think the yeast apple particulates can add something to the taste), high alcohol level (ABV of 8% or more), slightly sweet, and a crisp apple taste.